 Smart investing can be summed up with ten simple rules.
 This is the smartest way to invest money for 98% of all investors—that includes you.
 Learn why and become comfortable making good choices and decisions.

 Smart Investing is an essential must-read guide for ordinary investors.
 Build a common sense portfolio of stocks and bonds that will outperform nearly all actively managed funds and portfolios.
 The secret?
 Broad diversification at the lowest possible cost.

-It’s not complicated to understand, and it will dramatically improve the chances of achieving your dreams that require money.
-Ten Simple Rules will help all people understand that smart investing is simple.
+Smart investors adhere to these principles.
+They are not complicated to understand.
+They will dramatically improve your chances of achieving dreams that require money.
 I am confident that you will soon regard it as common sense as well.

 You can read this article in an hour or two.
 There are links to related videos.
 And if you prefer more active learning, there is a free course at FinancingLife Academy called Common Sense Investing.

 Learn the steps to invest in stocks and bonds the smartest way.
 Get your first rough draft personal finance plan in a day.

 Few things are more powerful than a 1-page draft; then update.